lightbend-labs/mima/README.md

 ## Usage

-The latest version of MiMa's sbt plugin is supports sbt 1.3.0+.
+The latest version of MiMa's sbt plugin supports sbt 1.3.0+.
 Use v0.6.0 for sbt 1.0.x - 1.2.x, and v0.3.0 for sbt 0.13.x.

 To use it add the following to your `project/plugins.sbt` file: